Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Our Approach

 \textbf{Loudness}: Alongside pitch, the uncertainty can also be embedded in loudness, since unpredictably rising and falling volume can indicate hesitation or self-doubt \citep{prosodicsign,szekely2017synthesising}.
 Similar to pitch, we only detect the most drastic loudness change in the audio clip and align it with the instruction piece by timestamp to infer possible uncertainty of instruction pieces.

-To quantitatively measure pitch and loudness features, we design an algorithm (see Algorithm \ref{alg:detection} in Appendix) to detect the max change of these two features in the audio clip.
+To quantitatively measure pitch and loudness features, we design a lightweight yet effective algorithm (see Algorithm \ref{alg:detection} in Appendix\ref{app:algorithm_pl}) to detect the max change of these two features in the audio clip.
 For the duration, we split the transcription sentence into sub-instructions and measured the duration of each sub-instructions.
-Force alignment, a process that synchronizes text fragments to their corresponding segments in an audio narration, is used to aligned the vocal features' timestamps with the sub-instructions.
+We only mark the sub-instructions that are significantly longer than other sub-instructions in the same audio clips as uncertainty signals.
+Force alignment, a process that synchronizes text fragments to their corresponding segments in audio narration, is used to align the vocal features' timestamps with the sub-instructions.
+Examples are shown in Figure \ref{fig:overview} and detailed in Appendix \ref{example_prompts_and_llm_outputs}.

 In this work, we focus on significant changes in these audio features that exceeded a predetermined threshold while excluding variations in the initial and final three seconds of recordings to avoid contamination by recording noise.
 This audio augmentation prompt serves as input for decision-making processes that leverage language models.
-In a way, we give the LLMs the ear to listen to human affective cues embedded inside the vocal clip, thus improving its reasoning skills.
+In a way, we give the LLMs the ear to listen to human affective cues embedded inside the vocal clip, thus improving their reasoning skills.